dqops/dqo/docs/checks/column/strings/string-empty-percent.md

 **string empty percent** checks

 **Description**
-Column level check that ensures that there are no more than a maximum percent of empty strings in a monitored column.
+Column-level check that ensures that there are no more than a maximum percent of empty strings in a monitored column.

 ___